Last Updated on October 29, 2022.

 - We have also had a couple that after many attempts finally started to eat a few fruits and vegetables.

-Primary Author: Gail Dick, Millermeade Farm’s “Critter Connection”
+Primary Author: Gail Smith, Millermeade Farm’s “Critter Connection”